 What Is a Prohibited Weapon in Texas?

-Texas has a reputation as Second Amendment-friendly state.
-But the right to own and carry a handgun or shotgun does not automatically apply to other kinds of weapons.
-In fact, Collin County residents need to know they may be in possession of items that are considered illegal weapons under Texas law.
+Texas has a reputation as a Second Amendment-friendly state.
+However, the right to own and carry a handgun or shotgun does not automatically apply to other kinds of weapons.
+Residents in Collin County should be aware that they might have illegal weapons under Texas law.
+Below are some prohibited weapons in Texas.

 Prohibited and Restricted Weapons